Improving Topic Modeling by Distilling Soft Labels from Language Models: Baselines

 \section{Baselines}

-For topic models from the LDA family (LDA, ProdLDA, CombinedTM, ZeroshotTM, ETM), we use the implementation provided by the OCTIS library \citep{terragni-etal-2021-octis} and default settings for each model.
+We compare against eight baselines spanning LDA-family neural topic models, clustering-based topic models, and recent regularized neural topic models.
+For LDA, ProdLDA, CombinedTM, ZeroShotTM, and ETM, we use the OCTIS library~\citep{terragni-etal-2021-octis} with the default settings for each model unless otherwise specified.

-\paragraph{LDA} We use the \texttt{Gensim} implementation \citep{rehurek2010-gensim} provided by OCTIS, which used online learning \citep{hoffman2010online} to iteratively approximate the latent posterior parameters with an EM algorithm.
-Using the default settings, the inference process utilized a batch size of 2000 documents, with a single pass through the corpus during training.
-Model convergence is controlled by a gamma threshold of $0.001$, which determines when topic distribution estimation has sufficiently stabilized.
-The online learning rate parameters with a decay factor of $0.5$ to balance the influence of previously observed data against new observations, and an offset of $1.0$ to regulate early-iteration learning dynamics.
+\paragraph{LDA} We use the \texttt{Gensim} implementation~\citep{rehurek2010-gensim} provided by OCTIS.
+The model uses online variational Bayes~\citep{hoffman2010online} with a batch size of 2000, one pass through the corpus, a gamma convergence threshold of $0.001$, learning-rate decay $0.5$, and offset $1.0$.

-\paragraph{ProdLDA} We use the implementation provided by OCTIS which employs a variational autoencoder architecture with a product of experts formulation and with the BoW representation of the document as both input and reconstruction target.
-The encoder network consists of $2$ hidden layers with $200$ neurons each, using softplus \citep{zheng2015improving} activation functions with a dropout rate of $0.2$ during training.
-During training, we use the Adam optimizer \citep{kingma2014adam} with a learning rate of $2e^{-3}$ for $100$ epochs and a batch size of $64$.
-We also optimize the parameters of the prior distribution, and compute the average of $10$ samples during inference.
+\paragraph{ProdLDA} We use the OCTIS implementation of ProdLDA~\citep{srivastava2017autoencoding}, which employs a VAE with a product-of-experts decoder.
+The encoder has two hidden layers with 200 neurons, softplus activations~\citep{zheng2015improving}, and dropout rate $0.2$.
+The model is trained with Adam~\citep{kingma2014adam}, learning rate $2\times 10^{-3}$, batch size 64, and 100 epochs.
+Following the default setup, the prior parameters are optimized and inference averages 10 samples.

-\paragraph{ZeroshotTM/CombinedTM} We use the identical architecture and hyperparameters as ProdLDA by replacing the input of with concatenation of of contextualized SBERT embeddings \citep{reimers-gurevych-2019-sentence} for ZeroshotTM and the concatenation with BoW vectors for CombinedTM.
+\paragraph{CombinedTM and ZeroShotTM} CombinedTM~\citep{bianchi-etal-2021-pre} uses the same VAE architecture as ProdLDA but concatenates the BoW input with contextualized sentence embeddings.
+ZeroShotTM~\citep{bianchi-etal-2021-cross} uses contextualized embeddings as input without the BoW vector.
+In our experiments, the contextualized embeddings are produced by \texttt{GTE-large-en-v1.5} rather than SBERT, as described in \autoref{sec:hyperparameters}.